What are Simms Windstopper Flex Gloves made from?

 What are the downsides?

 There are two.
-Firstly, they're not very well water proofed.
+Firstly, they're not very well waterproofed.
 Simms described them as "quick drying" with a "water repellent" coating.
 However, that doesn't last long.
 After a couple of trips, mine quickly got damp and stayed damp, so my hands got cold.
+It also seems to work only on certain parts of the fabric.

-While they're great for casting in, compared to thicker gloves, the object is defeated if they make your hands cold because they lack sufficient water resistance.
-I'm going to try giving mine a bath in some water proofing compound to see if I can improve this.
+While they're OK for casting in, compared to thicker gloves, the object is defeated if they make your hands cold because they lack sufficient water resistance.
+I'm going to try giving mine a bath in some waterproofing compound to see if I can improve this.

 The other drawback, as you would expect from Simms, is that they're not cheap.
-At full price, these cost around £45, but I picked up my gunmetal grey ones in the sales at Christmas as Simms has now discontinued this colour.
+At full price, these fly fishing gloves cost around £45, but I picked up my gunmetal grey ones in the sales at Christmas as Simms has now discontinued this colour.